-Lincoln County's case rate is in the moderate risk tier and there are no special circumstances inflating that number.
-The county does not have a local hospital but all surrounding hospitals are highly impacted.
-The positivity rate is in the high risk tier.
-The county is not experiencing any active outbreak in a local long term care facilities.
+Lincoln County's case rate is in the high end of the high risk tier and there are no special circumstances inflating that number.
+The county does not have a local hospital but the regional hospital is critically impacted.
+The positivity rate is in the critical risk tier.
+Case counts are trending upward and epidemiology methods are impacted as case counts surge across the district.

-Taking all major factors into account, the overall determined risk level is moderate.
+Taking all major factors into account, the overall determined risk level is critical.